Maria Theresa Lewis: Career

 Lewis compiled the biography of one of her ancestors, Edward Hyde, 1st Earl of Clarendon.
 In 1852 Lewis published her first work which was a group of biographies based on the people known to Edward Hyde, the Earl of Clarendon, and it was titled The Lives of the Friends and Contemporaries of Lord Chancellor Clarendon.
 The book was intended to illustrate the portraits in Clarendon's gallery at The Grove, Watford.

 Lewis's work so impressed the writer Mary Berry that she left her papers to Lewis (via Sir Thomas Frankland Lewis) so that Lewis could in 1865 publish Extracts of the Journals and Correspondence of Miss Berry from the year 1783 to 1852.

 Lady Lewis also edited a novel by the Hon.
 Emily Eden called The Semi-Detached House in 1859, and she wrote two plays, based on fairy tales, for children to perform.

 Personal life

-On 6 November 1830, Lister married the novelist Thomas Henry Lister, a son of Thomas Lister of Armitage Park, and his first wife Harriet Anne Seale.
+On 6 November 1830, at St. George’s Church, Hanover-square, she married the novelist and biographer Thomas Henry Lister, a son of Thomas Lister of Armitage Park, and his first wife Harriet Anne Seale.
+In 1836 Lister was appointed Registrar General in the British civil service.
 They had three children: